Marking the course and refreshing those markings as needed is an ongoing task for which the Committee is responsible.

 The Rules do not contemplate an area having more than one status during the play of a hole, and so an area must not be marked as out of bounds for certain strokes, or strokes made from certain areas such as the teeing area.

-The Rules apply to where a ball comes to rest after a stroke and not the area that it crossed when in motion; Committees are not authorized to have a Local Rule saying that a ball played over a certain area is out of bounds even if it does not come to rest in that area.
+Committees are not authorized to establish a Local Rule stating that a ball played over a certain area is out of bounds even if it does not come to rest in that area.

 To maintain the character of a hole or to protect players on adjacent holes, the Committee may establish boundaries between two holes.